NissrineEttayeby/NissrineEttayeby/README.md

 🔍 **Interests**: Driven by curiosity, I explore the realm of data and its diverse applications.
 I thrive on projects that uncover patterns, derive insights, and contribute to impactful solutions.

-🚀 **Aspirations**: Actively seeking a distinguished PFE internship, I aim to immerse myself in real-world data engineering scenarios.
-Collaborating with industry professionals, my goal is to create solutions that drive tangible impact and innovation.

  I'm always on the lookout for exciting challenges and opportunities to expand my horizons. if you have exciting opportunities or would like to connect, here is my [LinkedIn](https://www.linkedin.com/in/nissrine-ettayeby1-659b70190/)